Smartphones today are more than just gadgets — they’re our wallets, cameras, offices, and lifelines.

 - Minor scratches or cosmetic damage

-- Theft without proof (e.g., no FIR)
+- Theft without proof (no FIR)

-- Unauthorized repairs
+- Unauthorized repairs at local shops

-- Fraudulent claims
+- Fraudulent or exaggerated claims

-Pros of Mobile Phone Insurance
+Pros & Cons of Mobile Phone Insurance

-- Peace of mind for expensive devices
+- Peace of Mind — Especially for expensive flagships

-- Financial relief after accidental damage or theft
+- Financial Relief after accidental damage or theft

-- High premiums for high-end devices
+- High Premiums for premium devices

 Case Example

-Who Should Consider It
+Who Should Consider Mobile Insurance?

-- People with expensive flagship phones
+- Owners of expensive flagship phones (₹60,000+)

-Who Can Skip It
+Who Can Skip It?